ZhengPan0725/Szabo-H-He-SZ-3G/README.md

 # Introduction

-This repository extends the Hatree Fock method programme based on the programme provided in the Modern Quantum Chemistry by Attila Szabo.
+This repository extends the Hatree Fock method programme based on the program provided in Modern Quantum Chemistry by Attila Szabo.
-The origin code in Szabo's book performs single zeta -NG(N ranges from 1 to 3) for $H-He^{+}$, which contains 2 electrons.
+The origin code in Szabo's book performs Hatree Fock calculation using single zeta -NG(N ranges from 1 to 3) for $H-He^{+}$, which contains 2 electrons.

-In this repository, specifically main.f90, I extended the code in Szabo's book, making it capable of performing arbitrary number of atoms and electrons.
+In this repository, specifically the main.f90, I extended the code in Szabo's book, making it capable of performing calculation of an arbitrary number of atoms and electrons.
-The user only have to define certrain constant variables and provide a formatted file indicating the configuration of atoms.
+The user only has to define certain constant variables and provide a formatted file indicating the configuration of atoms.

-# Usage of programme
+# Usage of the programme

 As the user can see in main.f90, the following variables should be provided